-The Company shall not receive any refunds for the fees and expenses paid to the depositary or to any third parties and charged to the Feeder Fund.
+The Company shall not receive any refunds for the fees and expenses paid to the depositary or to any third parties and charged to the fund.

-The costs charged to the Feeder Fund in the financial year shall be disclosed and reported in relation to the average volume of the Feeder Fund ("total expense ratio", TER) in the annual report.
-The all-in fee is considered, along with any applicable, additional costs incurred, except for the transaction costs incurred in the Feeder Fund, interest on borrowing and any performance-related fees.
+The costs charged to the fund in the financial year shall be disclosed and reported in relation to the average volume of the fund ("total expense ratio", TER) in the annual report.
+The all-in fee is considered, along with any applicable, additional costs incurred, except for the transaction costs incurred in the fund, interest on borrowing and any performance-related fees.
 Costs incurred will not be subject to cost compensation.
 In addition, costs that may be incurred at the target fund level are not taken into account.
-The total of the expenses incurred in the period indicated is divided by the average Feeder Fund assets.
+The total of the expenses incurred in the period indicated is divided by the average fund assets.
 The resulting percentage is the TER.
 Calculation complies with the method recommended in CESR Guideline 10-674 in conjunction with EU Regulation 583/2010.